andrewmeyerhofer/AD-Deploy/README.md

 </p>
 <p>
-After trying to login as cit.sel on client-1, I get this error message.
-I then enabled the account on dc-1 and the account worked again.
+I then attempted to login to client-1 as cit.sel, but I got an error message saying my account had been disabled.
+In order to fix this, I right-clicked the account in ADUC and selected the Enable Account option.
 </p>
 <br />